alibaba/feathub/docs/content/engines/flink.md

 ### Session mode

 Session mode assumes that there is a running cluster and the Flink job is submitted to the Flink cluster.
-User has to specify the `rest.address` and `rest.port` where the JobManager runs.
+User needs to specify the `master` configuration with the address and the port where the JobManager runs.

+Specifically, if `master` is configured to `"local"`, FlinkProcessor would set up a Flink MiniCluster to execute the submitted job.
+This case can be used for development and proof of concept.

 The advantage of session mode is that you do not pay the overhead of spinning up a Flink cluster for every submitted job.
 And users can convert the features to Pandas dataframe